EpikCord/EpikCord.py/README.md

 ### Install in an Virtual Environment (venv)

-Sometimes you might want to keep this library from conflicting with other libraries or use a different version of libs than the ones in the system.You also might not have permissions for installing libraries.
+Sometimes you might want to keep this library from conflicting with other libraries or use a different version of libs than the ones in the system.
+You also might not have permissions for installing libraries.
 Luckily Virtual Environments are here to save you.
 From Python3.3, there is a concept called Virtual Environment to help maintain these libs

 #### For the quick and dirty: